altjerry0/BoTC-Track/README.md

 This Chrome extension tracks and rates players in Blood on the Clocktower (BotC) games, helping you recognize familiar players across sessions and track username changes.

+⚠️ **Important: Back Up Your Player Data!** ⚠️

+Your player ratings, notes, and history are stored locally by this extension.
+If you uninstall the extension, this data will be **permanently deleted** by Chrome.

+🛡️ **To keep your data safe or transfer it to another computer:**

+*   **ALWAYS use the "Export Players (CSV)" button** (found in the "Manage Users" tab) to save your data to a file **before** uninstalling or if you want a backup.
+*   You can use the "Import Players (CSV)" button to restore your data from a previously saved CSV file.

+Regularly exporting your data is a good habit!

 ## Features

 - **Session Tracking**: View active BotC game sessions and their details